Jonathan0550/node-project01/README.md

-🚀 RESTful API with Node.js, Express, and PostgreSQL
+🚀 RESTful API with Node.js, Fastify, and PostgreSQL

 This project demonstrates how to build a RESTful API using Node.js, Fastify and PostgreSQL.
 The application allows full CRUD operations (Create, Read, Update, Delete) on a PostgreSQL database, providing a solid foundation for building scalable and efficient backends.